Nath9319/DocumentationAgent/output/CalculatorCode/documentation/CorrelationInputcheck_min_columns.md

 # Documentation for `CorrelationInput.check_min_columns`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
 ### CorrelationInput.check_min_columns() -> None

 **Description:**
-The `check_min_columns` method is responsible for validating that a given input meets the minimum column requirements necessary for further processing within the `CorrelationInput` class.
-This method ensures that the data structure being evaluated contains an adequate number of columns to perform correlation calculations, thereby preventing runtime errors that could arise from insufficient data.
+The `check_min_columns` method is responsible for validating that the input data contains a minimum number of columns required for further processing.
+This method is crucial in ensuring that the data integrity is maintained before any calculations or analyses are performed.

 **Parameters:**
 None

 **Expected Input:**
-- The method operates on an internal data structure (likely a DataFrame or similar object) that is expected to be passed to the `CorrelationInput` class.
-The specific structure and content of this data are not defined within the method itself, but it is implied that the data should be organized in a tabular format with multiple columns.
+- The method expects the input data to be structured in a way that it can be evaluated for the number of columns.
+Typically, this would be a DataFrame or similar structure where the number of columns can be easily counted.
+- The method is likely to be called within a context where the data has already been loaded and is ready for validation.

 **Returns:**
 None

 **Detailed Logic:**
-- The method begins by checking the number of columns in the input data structure.
+- The method utilizes the `field_validator` from an external library to perform its validation checks.
+This validator is likely designed to enforce specific rules regarding the structure of the input data.
-- It compares this count against a predefined minimum threshold, which is likely set as a class attribute or constant.
-- If the number of columns is below this threshold, the method raises a `ValueError`, indicating that the input does not meet the necessary requirements for processing.
+- If the input data does not meet the minimum column requirement, the method raises a `ValueError`.
+This exception indicates that the data is insufficient for the intended operations, prompting the user to provide a more complete dataset.
-- This validation step is crucial for ensuring that subsequent operations that depend on the presence of sufficient data can proceed without encountering errors related to inadequate input.
-The method does not return any value; its primary function is to enforce data integrity through validation.
+- The method's primary role is to act as a safeguard, ensuring that any subsequent operations on the data can be performed without encountering errors related to insufficient data structure.

+---
+*Generated with 0% context confidence*